Skip to main content

 How long does heat acclimatization take?

-The classic literature (Periard and colleagues, 2015, Scandinavian Journal of Medicine and Science in Sports) puts meaningful heat acclimatization at roughly 10 to 14 days of repeated exposure.
+Périard 2015, reviewing heat acclimation in Scandinavian Journal of Medicine & Science in Sports, puts meaningful adaptation at roughly 10 to 14 days of repeated exposure.
 Plasma volume expands, sweat rate increases, sweat sodium concentration drops.
 You will feel materially better at the same workload.
 This does not eliminate the strength penalty entirely, but it reduces it.

 Should I train fasted in summer to feel lighter, or eat normally?